umarhassan-mitodl/5.13-fall-2003/content/pages/syllabus.md

 Molecular Models
 ----------------

 Several units in 5.13 will emphasize many stereochemical aspects of organic reactions and molecules.
-To help you visualize stereochemical concepts, we recommend that you purchase the Darling {{% resource_link "ffbcc98d-3ea2-4883-829b-4e6ce19a844a" "Molecular Visions" %}}{{< sup "TM" >}} Molecular Model Kit.
+To help you visualize stereochemical concepts, we recommend that you purchase the Darling [Molecular Visions](http://www.darlingmodels.com/){{< sup "TM" >}} Molecular Model Kit.
 Note that you will be permitted to bring model sets to the hour exams and the final.

 Problem Sets
 ------------